ADVANTICS/documentation/products/adb-pc-dc01/docs/overview.md

 - **Integrated Gateway**: Enables firmware updates and cybersecurity features
 - **Intelligent Droop Technology**: Automatic load sharing in parallel configurations

-### Application example: MCS (Megawatt Charging System)
+### Application example: Megawatt Charging System (MCS)

-The modular design of ADVANTICS's ADB power modules series allows creating creating megawatt level systems using 1 MW building blocks in 100kW steps.
+The modular design of ADVANTICS's power modules allows creating creating megawatt level systems using 1 MW building blocks in 100 kW steps.

-**These 1MW building block can be duplicated as much as needed to reach the targeted power level.**
+**These 1 MW building block can be duplicated as much as needed to reach the targeted power level.**

-In our example here, the MCS charger is built using:
+In the example mentioned below, the MCS charger is built using:

 - 1MW AC/DC PFC Building block based on the ADB-PC-AC01 power module
 - 1MW DC/DC isolated Building block based on the ADB-PC-DC01 power module

-{{ figure('../assets/ac01_dc01_mcs_example.webp', 'System Architecture') }}
+{{ figure('../assets/ac01_dc01_mcs_example.webp', 'MCS charger system architecture using ADB-PC-AC01 and ADB-PC-DC01') }}

 ## Compliance and Standards

-The ADB-PC-DC01 is designed to meet major international standards:
+The ADB-PC-DC01 module is designed to meet all major international standards:

 ### Safety Standards
 - IEC 61851-1 (Electric vehicle conductive charging system)